 Uncontested divorce in Maryland is also known as “no-fault” divorce.
 Often couples decide to terminate their marriage with no allegations of wrongdoing on either spouse.

-When couples ask the court to grant them a Maryland no-fault divorce, the court will issue a judgment of absolute divorce and the marriage is dissolved.
+When couples ask the court to grant them a no-fault divorce, the court will issue a judgment of absolute divorce and the marriage is dissolved.
 Either spouse is then free to remarry.
-Typically, an uncontested divorce may be a quick divorce in Maryland because there are no issues of dispute to draw out a lengthy court action.
+Typically, an uncontested divorce may be a quick divorce in Maryland because there are no issues of dispute to draw out lengthy court action.

 What Are the Requirements for an Uncontested Divorce in Maryland?

 An uncontested divorce is one of the more simple ways of obtaining an absolute divorce in Maryland.
 The process has been streamlined by recent legislation.
 Couples can get a divorce based on the following grounds:

 Separation for a Year

 If you have lived apart from your spouse for at least 12 months without sexual intercourse with each other, you can qualify for a no-fault divorce provided you are not contesting any issues.
 If you lived at any point with your estranged spouse or had sexual relations, you will not be able to get an absolute divorce based on a 12-month separation.
 You can file for a divorce based on a year’s separation even if your spouse does not consent to the divorce.